 Organization & Structure

-Routine Cycle Counts
+Routine Inventory Cycle Counts

-Practicing regular cycle counting helps make the annual inventory less of an event because you will have a sense of your accuracy on a regular basis.
+Practicing regular inventory cycle counting procedures helps make the annual inventory less of an event because you will have a sense of your accuracy on a regular basis.
 Inventory managers who Cycle Count areas of their warehouse once a week instill good practices in their employees.
 When counts are conducted in random areas, it promotes a high level of productivity and accountability at all times.